banisterious/obsidian-custom-selected-word-count/docs/SPECIFICATION.md

 - **(Optional/Future) Enable/Disable Navigation Bar Display.**
 - **Show Date/Time in History:**
   - Toggle to display the date and time of each word count in the history (default: off).

+### 5.3 Advanced: Custom Word Detection Regex (Expert Only)
+- **Enable Advanced Regex**: Toggle to allow custom regex for word detection (off by default).
+- **Custom Regex Pattern**: Input for user-defined regex (default provided).
+- **Reset to Default Regex**: Button to instantly revert to the default pattern, with helper text.
+- **Test Your Regex**: Interactive area to enter sample text, see which fragments match, and view the resulting word count.
+- **Reset Test**: Button to clear the test input box.
+- Helper texts explain each feature and guide users through safe and effective usage.

+## Exclusion Logic Details in Settings

+The plugin's settings page now includes a detailed "Exclusion Logic Details" section.
+For each exclusion type (Windows Paths, UNC Paths, Unix Paths, Environment Variable Paths, File Extension Exclusion, file:/// Protocol), the following are displayed:

+- The regex pattern used for detection
+- A plain-English explanation of the logic
+- Example matches and non-matches
+- A "Copy Regex" button for advanced users
+- All details are shown in a collapsible section for clarity

+This helps users understand exactly what is being excluded and why, and makes the plugin more transparent and user-friendly.

+### Cosmetic Tweak

+The sub-settings for "Exclude Paths" are now indented to match the style of the "Show Count in Status Bar" children, ensuring a consistent and visually appealing settings UI.

 ## 6. Out of Scope